Potato Mushroom Soup

 Everyone will be back for seconds, and don’t forget crusty bread for dunking!

 In my book, September is officially soup season!
-Summer is nearly over here in London as the temperatures begin to drop, and we already crave warming soups.
+Summer is nearly over here in London as the temperatures drop, and we already crave warming soups.

 And this delicious, creamy potato mushroom soup served with crusty bread, golden croutons or warm focaccia is sure to satisfy any comfort food craving.

-The potatoes and the mushrooms are simmered in a rich flavorful broth until tender, and the little cream and soy sauce added at the end make this soup luxurious and extra delicious.
+The potatoes and mushrooms are simmered in a rich, flavorful broth until tender, and a little cream and soy sauce are added at the end to make this soup luxurious and extra delicious.

 I admit we’re obsessed with its texture and sensational flavor.

-And if you have any leftovers, it tastes even better on the second day, but a pot of this soup never lasts long in our house.
+If you have any leftovers, they taste even better on the second day, but a pot of this soup never lasts long in our house.

-It’s so cosy and perfect for a weekly family meal, but it’s also elegant and ideal for more special dinners.
+It’s so cozy and perfect for a weekly family meal, but it’s also elegant and ideal for more special dinners.

 What more could you want in a potato mushroom soup?